Turkmenistan - UNESCO: protection of the cultural heritage

 Last news

-About the official visit of the Chairman of the Halk Maslahaty of Turkmenistan to the French Republic
+Telephone conversation between the Chairman of the Halk Maslahaty of Turkmenistan and the President of the Republic of Uzbekistan

 top-arrow